core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

    If the applicability statement used in the EDHOC session specifies that EDHOC message_4 shall be sent, the Server MUST stop the EDHOC processing and consider it failed, as due to a client error.

    Otherwise, perform the EDHOC processing on the EDHOC message_3 extracted at step 2 as per {{Section 5.4.3 of I-D.ietf-lake-edhoc}}, based on the protocol state of the retrieved EDHOC session.

+   The applicability statement used in the EDHOC session is the same one associated to the reserved EDHOC resource where the server received the request conveying EDHOC message_1 that started the session.
+This is relevant in case the server provides multiple EDHOC resources, which may generally refer to different applicability statements.

 5. Establish a new OSCORE Security Context associated to the client as per {{Section A.2 of I-D.ietf-lake-edhoc}}, using the EDHOC output from step 4.